Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Parity violating dynamical Chern-Simons model

+Here we adopt geometric units where $c=G=1$.
+The background spacetime remains the standard Schwarzschild metric, $\dif s^2=-f(r)\dif t^2+f^{-1}(r)\dif r^2 + r^2 \dif {\mit \Omega}^2$ with $f(r)=1 - 2 M / r$, and the Schwarzschild solution automatically corresponds to a vanishing background scalar field.
+This choice is technically clean because the Pontryagin density vanishes on a spherically symmetric background, so Schwarzschild remains an exact background solution in dCS gravity \cite{Molina:2010fb,Cardoso:2009pk}.
+However, the standard rotating Kerr solution cannot retain this property.
+Following standard conventions, we set $\alpha=1$.
+The effective coupling strength is characterized by $1/\beta$: large $\beta$ corresponds to weak axial-scalar coupling, while small $\beta$ signifies strong parity violating coupling.
+Strictly speaking, the large-$\beta$ regime should be viewed as a weak coupling limit of the coupled system, in which the gravitational branch approaches the GR situation, while a scalar branch remains in the spectrum \cite{Molina:2010fb}.

-Parity breaking manifests at the perturbative level.
-While the polar sector perturbations remain governed by the Zerilli equation \cite{Molina:2010fb}, the axial gravitational perturbation ($\mPsi$) becomes coupled with the dCS scalar field perturbation ($\mTheta$).
-This yields the coupled wave equations \cite{Molina:2010fb} \begin{widetext}
+For a vanishing background scalar field, the polar sector perturbations remain governed by the Zerilli equation, whereas the axial gravitational perturbation ($\mPsi$) is coupled to the dCS scalar perturbation ($\mTheta$) \cite{Molina:2010fb,Cardoso:2009pk}.
+The corresponding perturbation equations then take the coupled wave form \cite{Molina:2010fb} \begin{widetext}